garethrogers2828/goodfellas/README.md

 https://codeinstitute.net

 I have enhanced my knowledge of bootstrap to reduce the amount of CSS that needs to be written.

 https://getbootstrap.com/docs/5.3

-I used bootstrap 5 to help make the site responsive on all devices, favicon, fontawesome for the icons to social media, google fonts to import both fonts used.
-I used bootstrap containers and columns to help make the content and images responsive on all devices.
-I used Bootstrap for the table of opening/closing days and times.
+I used bootstrap 5 throughout to help make the site responsive on all devices, favicon, fontawesome for the icons to social media, google fonts to import both fonts used.
+I used bootstrap containers, columns, tables for the opening and closing and forms for the resgister interest form.

+I often used youtube and chat gpt to troubleshoot and simplify things during the process

 ## Content